codebar/tutorials/sql/lesson1/tutorial.md

 _Lesson 1_ will be an introduction to SQL and its querying possibilities.
 You'll work with an online database already filled in with some data and you'll focus on the **SELECT** operator.
 But before doing so, you'll learn what a **TABLE** is and how it is structured.
 At the end, you'll find some exercises to _capture_ the knowledge.

-## What is a SQL?
+## What is SQL?

 SQL stands for Structured Query Language.
 As explained above, it is a programming language for interacting with databases.
 SQL commands can be classified under: data structure; data manipulation; and data querying.

-Unlike most programming language it's a declarative language not an imperative one: you describe what you want as a result and you let the computer decide how to do it.
+Unlike most programming languages it's a declarative language not an imperative one: you describe what you want as a result and you let the computer decide how to do it.

 ## What are databases?